Etymology: (1913) From the ancient Greekἔργον, ergon (“work”) and θεραπεία, therapeía (“care, service”).

 Contact us for more information on occupational therapy treatments and insurance coverage.

-Need a hand therapy session?
+Need an occupational therapy session?

 Make an appointment quickly and let us heal you at one of our CMI Physiotherapy Clinics